The entire month of September will be dedicated to reading and writing

-During Reading and Writing Week, from September 8 to 15, attention is drawn to people who have difficulty reading and writing.
-The Digi-Taalhuis West Maas en Waal is organizing activities throughout the month!
+During the Week of Reading and Writing, from September 8 to 15, attention is drawn to people who have difficulty with reading and writing.
+The Digi-Taalhuis West Maas en Waal organizes activities throughout the entire month!

-The Digi-Taalhuis West Maas en Waal is participating in Reading and Writing Week again this year.
-This week starts on Monday, September 8.
-Throughout the Netherlands, attention will be focused on people who have difficulty reading and writing until September 15.
-This is organized by the Reading and Writing Foundation, with the help of many organizations.
-As in previous years, the Digi-Taalhuis West Maas en Waal is organizing activities throughout the month of September!
+The Digi-Taalhuis West Maas en Waal is once again participating in the Week of Reading and Writing this year.
+This week begins on Monday, September 8th.
+Throughout the Netherlands, attention will be drawn to people who struggle with reading and writing until September 15th.
+This is organized by Stichting Lezen en Schrijven, with the help of many organizations.
+Just like in previous years, the Digi-Taalhuis West Maas en Waal will organize activities throughout the entire month of September!

-In West Maas en Waal, Rivierenland Library, ROC Rivor, Sociom, and the municipality are working to raise awareness of low literacy.
-They are doing this by organizing various activities.
+In West Maas en Waal, Bibliotheek Rivierenland, ROC Rivor, Sociom, and the municipality are committed to drawing extra attention to low literacy.
+They do this by organizing various activities.

-The Digi-Taalhuis West Maas en Waal organizes reading aloud sessions at primary schools and preschools.
-The mayor, a councilor, or a council member and reading coach Jovanka read aloud to children of all ages.
-Parents are also welcome to attend the sessions at preschools.
+The Digi-Taalhuis West Maas en Waal organizes reading sessions at primary schools and playgroups.
+The mayor, an Alderman or a council member, and reading coach Jovanka read to children of all ages.
+Parents are also welcome to attend the playgroup sessions.

-The Mobile Digi-Taalhuis visits schools and various preschools to promote the
+The Mobile Digi-Taalhuis visits schools and various preschools to raise awareness of the Digi-Taalhuis (

-Digi-Taalhuis.
-Because the more people know about the possibilities of the Digi-Taalhuis, the better.
+).
+After all, the more people know about the Digi-Taalhuis’s capabilities, the better.

-In September, there will be a page about low literacy in the local newspaper.
-It will include photos and quotes from participants.
-There will also be a competition/crossword puzzle in this newspaper.
+In September, a page about low literacy will be featured in the local newspaper, including photos and quotes from participants.
+This newspaper also contains a competition/crossword puzzle.
 All residents of the municipality of West Maas en Waal can participate.
 The crossword puzzle is also available at the libraries in Beneden-Leeuwen and Dreumel and at the town hall.
-A winner will be drawn from all correct entries.
-This winner will receive a nice prize.
+A winner will be drawn from all correct entries, and this winner will receive a nice prize.

 Grocery Bingo

-On Wednesday, September 17, there will be a grocery bingo for participants and language volunteers of the Digi-Taalhuis.
+On Wednesday, September 17, there will be a grocery bingo event for the participants and language volunteers of the Digi-Taalhuis.

 2.5 million adults have difficulty reading and writing

-In the Netherlands, 2.5 million adults have difficulty reading, writing, and/or doing arithmetic.
-They often also have difficulty using a computer or mobile phone, for example.
-Difficulty with these basic skills has major consequences.
-It makes people vulnerable: less self-reliant, less socially active, and less healthy than people who do have these basic skills.
+In the Netherlands, 2.5 million adults struggle with reading, writing, and/or math.
+They often also have difficulty using devices such as computers or cell phones.
+Struggling with these basic skills has significant consequences.
+It makes people vulnerable: less self-reliant, less socially active, and less healthy than people who do master these basic skills.

 You can go to the Digi-Taalhuis for help.